SciML/DiffEqDocs.jl/docs/src/types/bvp_types.md

 Note that all features of the `ODESolution` are present in this form.
 In both cases, the size of the residual matches the size of the initial condition.

+Parameters are optional, and if not given then a `NullParameters()` singleton will be used which will throw nice errors if you try to index non-existent parameters.
+Any extra keyword arguments are passed on to the solvers.
+For example, if you set a `callback` in the problem, then that `callback` will be added in every solve call.

 ### Fields

 * `f`: The function for the ODE.